List of EastEnders characters introduced in 2012: Scarlett Butcher

 Scarlett Butcher (also Moon) is the daughter of Janine Butcher (Charlie Brooks) and Michael Moon (Steve John Shepherd).
-She was played by Amelie until 2013.
+She was played by Amelie until 2013 and Tabitha Byron from 2021–2022.
 She is born in the episode broadcast on 22 June 2012.
 Scarlett was written out of the series in late 2013, as part of Janine's upcoming exit storyline.
 On 14 June 2021, it was announced that Scarlett would be returning alongside Janine.
-On 16 August 2021, it was announced Tabitha Byron would be taking over the role of Scarlett.
-The character returned on 27 August 2021, and left on 26 January 2023, to tie in with Janine's fourth exit from the show.
+The character returned on 27 August 2021 to tie in with her mother Janines return, and left on 26 January 2023, to tie in with Janine's fourth exit from the show.

 Scarlett is 11 weeks premature via Caesarean section on her parents' wedding day and has no heartbeat, so is placed on a ventilator.
 Her condition stabilises and she is baptised, with Janine naming her Patricia, after her late stepmother, Pat Evans (Pam St Clement), but she starts to regret using the name Patricia and Michael registers the name Scarlett Patricia Moon.
 Concerned with Scarlett's deteriorating health, her parents organise a christening for her at the hospital with her uncle, Ricky Butcher (Sid Owen) and his stepdaughter Whitney Dean (Shona McGarty), as godparents.
 Janine and Michael bring Scarlett home on 7 August 2012 and Janine worries as there are no nurses to help her.
 On 14 September, Janine leaves Walford temporarily, leaving Scarlett in Michael's care.